alexgeis/tech-news/README.md

 # tech-news

-Built w/ Python, SQLAlchemy, MySQL
+Built w/ Python, SQLAlchemy, MySQL, and deployed on Railway.